Benjamin-Ogunsade/CI-CD-practice/README.md

 Realised in the course of the Bosch AI Talent Accelerator Scholarship Bootcamp, Devops path.

 ####  System Requirements
+* Establish SSH authentification and connection from AzureCLI to remote GitHub repo
-* ddTerminal Environment: Bash on AzureCLI
+* Terminal Environment: Bash on AzureCLI
 * Clone repo to AzureCLI

 #### Steps